OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-22.md

 ## 2 Chronicles 22:1

-Then the inhabitants of Jerusalem made Ahaziah, his youngest son, king in his place,
+The people of Jerusalem appointed Ahaziah, his youngest son, as king in his place,
-for the band of men who came with the Arabs to the camp had killed all the older sons.
+because the group of men who came with the Arabs to the camp had killed all the older sons.
-So Ahaziah the son of Jehoram king of Judah became king.
+Thus, Ahaziah, the son of Jehoram, king of Judah, became king.

 ---

 ## 2 Chronicles 22:2

-Ahaziah was twenty-two years old when he became king, and he reigned for one year in Jerusalem.
+Ahaziah was twenty-two years old when he ascended to the throne, and he ruled for one year in Jerusalem.
-And his mother’s name was Athaliah, the granddaughter of Omri.
+His mother was Athaliah, a descendant of Omri.

 ---